jmpsteen/medflex/README.md

 `devtools::install_github("jmpsteen/medflex")` (requires `devtools` installation)

-If you're using this package, please cite our forthcoming paper in Journal of Statistical Software (which is currently available as vignette to the package)
+If you're using this package, please cite our forthcoming paper in Journal of Statistical Software (which is currently available as a [vignette](https://cran.r-project.org/web/packages/medflex/vignettes/medflex.pdf) to the package)

 * Steen, J., Loeys, T., Moerkerke B., & Vansteelandt S. (forthcoming) Medflex: An R Package for Flexible Mediation Analysis Using Natural Effect Models. *Journal of Statistical Software*.

 Methodological references: